NodusTechnologies/ePay-Advantage/Sections/API Guide/Sections/APIs/SalesPersons.md

 SalesPersons
 ============

-The SalesPerson API is used for creating, updating and deleting salespeople on the EPay Advantage website.
+The SalesPerson API is used for creating, updating, and deleting salespeople on the EPay Advantage website.
 Please note that all requests require API authentication, see our [guide](Token.md) on how to authenticate.

 Create or Update a SalesPerson
 --------------------

-* `POST /salesperson` will create or update a salesperson on the EPay Advantage website based on the request JSON payload.
+* `POST /salesperson` will create or update a salesperson on the EPay Advantage website based on the JSON request payload.
 If updating an salesperson, make sure to send all values again, otherwise, they will be overwritten.

 ###### Request
 <pre>